flamego/flamego/README.md

 ## Getting help

 - New to Flamego?
-Check out the [Starter guide](https://flamego.dev/starter-guide.html)!
+Check out the [starter guide](https://flamego.dev/starter-guide.html)!
 - Have any questions?
 Answers may be found in our [FAQs](https://flamego.dev/faqs.html).
 - Please [file an issue](https://github.com/flamego/flamego/issues) or [start a discussion](https://github.com/flamego/flamego/discussions) if you want to reach out.
 - Follow our [Twitter](https://twitter.com/flamego_dev) to stay up to the latest news.